irmen/prog8/docs/source/building.rst

 (You should probably make an alias...)

 .. hint::
-    Development and testing is done on Linux, but the compiler should run on most operating systems.
-If you do have trouble building or running the compiler on another operating system, please let me know!
+    Development and testing is done on Linux using the IntelliJ IDEA IDE, but the compiler should run on most operating systems that provide a fairly modern java runtime.
+If you do have trouble building or running the compiler on your operating system, please let me know!